agenium-scale/boost.simd/doc/tutorial_memory.md

 @snippet alignment.cpp align-manual

 As you can see, this is errorprone, difficult and quite annoying to do.
-Also, `std::align` is not unviersally supported even amoong modern compilers!
+Also, `std::align` is not unviersally supported even among modern compilers!
 Therefore, the easiest way to align memory is to use an aligned memory allocator such as that provided by Boost.Align.

 @section memory-boost-align How to Align Memory using Boost.Align

 The allocator provided by Boost.Align guarantees to return a pointer which is aligned on the required boundary and you don't need to worry about allocating extra space in the buffer to account for the required alignement as in the previous section.

 @notebox{The additional template parameter passed to the `std::unique_ptr`, this is the associated delete function corresponding to